-MetaMutationalSigs
+MetaMutationalSigs: Comparison of mutational signature analyzers made easy

 Abstract:

 Summary:

-Mutations that result in cancers are caused by several mutational processes; mutational signature analysis can identify the effect of mutational processes in cancers.
-There are several packages available now for mutational signature analysis and they all use different approaches and give nontrivially different results.
-Because of the differences in their results, it is important for researchers to survey the available tools and select a few that best suit their research application.
+Mutations that result in cancers are caused by several mutational processes; mutational signature analysis can identify the contribution of these processes to observed mutational patterns.
+Recently, several packages have been developed for mutational signature analysis, with each using different methodology and yielding significantly different results.
+Because of the nontrivial differences in tools’ results, researchers may desire to survey and compare the available tools, in order to objectively evaluate their results for their specific research question, such as which mutational signatures are prevalent in different cancer types.
 There is a need for a software that can aggregate results from different packages and present them in a user-friendly way to facilitate effective comparison.

 Availability and implementation:

-MetaMutationalSigs is implemented using R and python and is available for installation using Docker.
+MetaMutationalSigs is implemented using R and python and is available for installation using Docker and available at: https://github.com/PalashPandey/MetaMutationalSigs

 Introduction:

-Cancers acquire several mutations in the form of single nucleotide variants, insertions and deletions, copy number changes and chromosomal aberrations.
-These mutations are caused by multiple mutational processes operative in cancer leaving behind specific footprints in the DNA that can by captured by tumor mutation signature analysis.
+Cancerous tumors acquire several types of mutations in the form of single nucleotide variants, insertions and deletions, copy number changes and chromosomal aberrations.
+These mutations are hypothesized to be caused by multiple mutational processes operative in cancer leaving behind specific footprints in the DNA that can by captured by tumor mutation signature analysis.
 It is becoming increasingly evident that these tumor mutation signatures are not only important for understanding cancer evolution but also may have therapeutic implications, thus this an a very active and important area of research [1,2,3].

 The basic idea behind mutational signatures is that mutational processes create specific patterns of mutations.
 Thus, it follows that if one can identify these patterns in a given sample then they can essentially detect the corresponding mutational processes.
 The possible mutations are grouped into 6 mutation types based on the base where the mutation was observed.
 These 6 mutation types are C>A, C>G, C>T, T>A, T>C, and T>G. Now, these 6 types of mutations are further divided based on their location, i.e. other bases that are in their immediate proximity giving us the 96 mutation types that are termed the single based substitution context.
-Alexandrov et al first developed and applied this idea toTCGA [7] data to identify the first iteration of 30 mutational signatures termed COSMIC signatures [5], which came be used as the de facto reference for signature refitting.
-They then expanded their analysis to more data from PCAWG [7] resulting in multiple signatures using different contexts, such as double base and indels, this set of reference signatures is called SBS signatures for this package [8].
+Alexandrov et al. first developed and applied this idea to The Cancer Genome Atlas (TCGA) [7] data to identify the first iteration of 30 mutational signatures termed COSMIC signatures [5], which came be used as the de facto reference for signature refitting.
+They then expanded their analysis to more data from Pan-Cancer Analysis of Whole Genomes (PCAWG) [7] resulting in multiple signatures using different contexts, such as double base substitutions (DBS) and insertions/deletions (indels), that are in addition to the reference single base substitution (SBS) signatures [8].